Source-robotics/Spectral-BLDC-docs/docs/apage2_getting_started.md

 <p align="left"> <img src="../assets/TERM11.png" alt="drawing" width="600"/> <br /> </p>

 Thermistor needs to be placed inside the motor coils.
 You can usually do that thru the one of the mounting holes on the bottom of the motor.
+You can apply thermal cement on the thermistor in the motor coils to secure it in place and improve termal conductivity.

 <p align="left"> <img src="../assets/TERM2.png" alt="drawing" width="600"/> <br /> </p>

+!!!
+Note annotate ""

 ## **Status**
 Normal operation | Calibration | Error mode